scizzorz/mask/README.md

-# rain-rs
+# Rain

-A programming language, revisited.
+A programming language, revisited in Rust.